 Village Center was the primary shopping development in the city, located along the main thoroughfare, Beach Boulevard at the 22 Freeway.
 However, the Recession forced businesses to shutter and even popular restaurants like Mimi’s Café and Acapulco eventually closed their doors.
-The shopping center has become a ghost town and an eye sore.
-In 2018, the city finally approved plans to begin demolishing the existing buildings to make way for a new era of retail and residential developments.
-Current plans include 208 condominiums, Chase Bank, Grocery Outlet, Panda Express, In-N-Out Burger, Raising Cane’s, Rodeo 39 Public Market, and Planet Fitness.
+The shopping center became a ghost town and an eye sore.
+In 2018, the city finally approved plans to demolish the existing buildings to make way for a new era of retail and residential developments.
+Current plans include 208 condominiums, Chase Bank, Grocery Outlet, Panda Express, In-N-Out Burger, Raising Cane’s, Rodeo 39 Public Market, and Planet Fitness, most of which are now open.

 The city of Stanton was originally part of the Mexican land grants that included Rancho Los Alamitos and Rancho Los Coyotes.
 The rancho lands were sold to Don Able Stearns in 1842 for $6,000.
 Stearns was one of the first American immigrants to the area and he became one of the major landowners in Orange County.

 The Pacific Electric Railway began operating in the area in 1906 with a main line into Los Angeles.
 The railway was so successful that within four years, two cars were running both ways.